jackyindaplace/openGL/README.md

 # OpenGL Project

 /////////OVERVIEW////////////
-C/C++ project using openGL and SDL libraries.
+C/C++ project using openGL 1.2 and SDL 1.2.
 I used Eclipse CDT.

 Main goal is to escape in the UFO by jumping over the boxes.